Cloudiest Cities in US

 Partial Cloud

-Except for Philadelphia and Houston, these partially cloudy cities don't get enough days of heavy overcast, when cloud covers more than three-quarters of the sky, to rank among the cloudiest cities in the United States.
+None of these partially cloudy cities have enough days of heavy overcast, when cloud covers more than three-quarters of the sky, to rank among the cloudiest cities in the United States.

-Major US cities that average over 110 partially cloudy days annually.
+Major US cities that average over 110 partially cloudy days a year

 Denver, Colorado 130 36